-There are many different types of kitchen knives to choose from, each of which is designed to perform specific tasks:
+There are many different types of kitchen knives, each designed to perform specific tasks.

 These are the most popular choices, but there are plenty of other options you may like to consider depending on the type of cooking you do.
 For example, you may want a cleaver for chopping meat and poultry bones or a palette knife for preparing pastry.

 Cook’s knives start at around $10 and go right up to over $300.
 But cost isn’t the only factor you should consider.

 Before buying a kitchen knife, take into account the blade and handle material, how comfortable the knife is to hold and how easy it is to clean.
 Consider the following features:

 - Blade material and length.
 The material used in the blade affects the knife’s price, performance and durability.
 Stainless steel and carbon steel are the two most popular choices:

 - Stainless steel.
 Cheaper and resists stains but requires regular sharpening.